basnetlaxmi/math-magician-react/README.md

 1) Enter `git@github.com:basnetlaxmi/math-magician.git` into terminal

 2) cd math-magician directory
+3) npm install
-3) npm start
+4) npm start
-4) View in the browser
+5) Open http://localhost:3000 to view it in the browser.